sponk-eu/angular-slideables/README.md

 AngularSlideables
 =================

-A ìpureî Angular implementation of jQuery-style toggleSlide().
+A ‚Äúpure‚Äù Angular implementation of jQuery-style toggleSlide().

 See http://jsfiddle.net/3sVz8/19/ for an example.